alidanapour/DiscordOnTheGo/README.md

 The image background is generated automatically upon server start up or whenever a user sends a command to change one of the background colours.
 The rest of the image is drawn based off the RPS game status such as what the user played, what the bot played, and who the winner is.

-The following commands are used to change colours (Note R G B denote integer values 0-255)
+The following commands are used to change colours (Note 0 0 0 denote RGB integer values 0-255)

 - ```!rps set-circle 0 0 0``` - Sets the background circle colours
 - ```!rps set-bg 0 0 0``` - Sets the main background color